drufball/yosai/_drafts/intrigue.md

 Fumi lowered herself to the ground and began putting together a fire.
 She did not use her usual burst of wind to cushion the fall, choosing to sit normally.
 So she had reached her limit too.
 Moto did his best to think back over the fight.
 How many times had they all used their powers?
 He filed the information away in case those limits were useful later.

 As he ran through the events, Moto felt a growing sense of uncertainty.
 They had saved the kid, but only barely.
 This mission was crucial to his plans, yet he had taken a lot of risks.
 Unnecessary risks.
 When the spiders were attacking Keta and the boy, Moto hadn't hesitated to jump for Keta.
 He didn't even think of the kid.
-But losing the kid could mean losing everything he had worked for.

 Most confusing, Moto wasn't sure he had made a mistake.